salva/py-msgraphfs/README.md

   it.

-- No credential refreshing: Once the authentication token expires the file system stops working (the author knows how to handle that and he is working on it!).
+- No credential refreshing: Once the authentication token expires the file system stops working (the author actually knows how to handle that and he is working on it!).

 - No universal client id/secret.
 Blame Microsoft on this!

+- No internal locking.
+Locks must be used to ensure the consistence of the data structures used internally by the program.

 - Several other unknown bugs.